-Students currently attending high school or college may be granted preliminary admission pending receipt of a final transcript provided all other application materials have been submitted to the College.
-Applicants who receive notice of preliminary admission are assured of final admission provided they:
+Applicants currently attending high school or college may be granted preliminary admission pending receipt of a final transcript provided all other application materials have been submitted to the College.
+Applicants who receive notice of preliminary admission are assured of final admission provided they

-1. Successfully complete their courses and remain in "good standing" where they are currently enrolled, and

-2.Have a supplementary transcript sent to the Office of Admissions showing final credits earned.
-The date of their high school graduation must be recorded on the final high school transcript.
+- successfully complete their courses and remain in "good standing" where they are currently enrolled, and - have a supplementary transcript mailed to the Office of Admissions showing final credits earned.
+(The date of their high school graduation must be recorded on the final high school transcript.)